-308. SPANISH CONVERSATION THROUGH CINEMA 311-312.
+307. ADVANCED SPANISH COMPOSITION4 Prerequisites: SPAN 201-202 or consent of instructor.
+Analysis of a variety of fiction and non-fiction forms and styles along with intensive practice writing in Spanish.
+Class is conducted in a workshop format and is strongly recommended for students who plan to take upper-level literature courses.
+Alternate years.
+308. SPANISH CONVERSATION THROUGH CINEMA Prerequisites: SPAN 202 or permission of instructor.
+A survey of contemporary Latin American films with special focus on how these films represent social problems and realities.
+Each film centers on a particular problem such as racism, gender discrimination, poverty, crime, or political oppression.
+Some attention will be given to analysis of cinematic techniques and critical approaches to the study of Latin American cinema.
+311-312.
 SPANISH CONVERSATION LAB Prerequisites: SPAN 201-202 or consent of the instructor.
 Intensive conversational practice, involving discussion of Hispanic customs, and will stress the development of situational vocabulary.
 Offered every semester.
 315. LATIN AMERICAN LITERATURE 1900 - PRESENT Prerequisites: Span 202 or consent of the instructor.
 Selections from contemporary Latin American prose, poetry, and drama.
 Themes include the relationship between art and politics and the negotiation of national and gender identity in the face of modernization, urbanization, dictatorship, and revolution.
 Alternate years.
 HUMANITIES FOUNDATION 316.
-LATIN AMERICAN LITERATURE: SHORT STORY Prerequisites: SPAN 202 or permission of the instructor.
+LATIN AMERICAN LITERATURE: SHORT STORY4 Prerequisites: SPAN 202 or permission of the instructor.
 This course will expose students to the richness of the Spanish-American short story and will include study of realist, gothic and fantastic modes of representation.
 Every third year.
 HUMANITIES FOUNDATION 317.
-LATIN AMERICAN LITERATURE AND CULTURE IN A REGIONAL CONTEXT Prerequisite: SPAN 202.
+LATIN AMERICAN LITERATURE AND CULTURE IN A REGIONAL CONTEXT4 Prerequisite: SPAN 202.
 This course introduces students to the cultural production of a particular region or country.
 Possible regions include Spain, Cuba, Argentina-Uruguay, and Central America.
 Special emphasis will be on literature.
 However, the course will also study art, music, dance, and film from a particular region.
 Every third year.
 HUMANITIES FOUNDATION; EXPANDING CIRCLE CHALLENGE 318.
-GOLDEN AGE SPANISH LITERATURE Prerequisites: SPAN 201-202 or consent of instructor.
+GOLDEN AGE SPANISH LITERATURE4 Prerequisites: SPAN 201-202 or consent of instructor.
 A study of sixteenth- and seventeenth century Spanish literature with emphasis on Cervantes' Don Quijote.
 Conducted in Spanish.
 Alternate years.
 HUMANITIES FOUNDATION 395,396.
 SELECTED TOPICS Prerequisites: SPAN 201-202, or consent of the instructor.
 Study in some area of Spanish or Spanish-American culture not covered elsewhere.
 Individual topics may not be repeated for credit.
 Offered on demand.
 491-493.
-INDEPENDENT STUDY Prerequisites: Two courses above 202 and permission of the instructor.
-Study in a field of Hispanic literature, language, or civilization appropri- ate to the student's preparation and interests.
+INDEPENDENT STUDY1-4 Prerequisites: Two courses above 202 and permission of the instructor.
+Study in a field of Hispanic literature, language, or civilization appropriate to the student's preparation and interests.
 Individual topics may not be repeated for credit.